 Diagnosis of Tuberculosis

 Skin Test: It is a most common type of test.
-In this, a small sample of protein is injected under your skin.
-The place where you have been shot should not be scratched at any circumstances as it might cause the test result hard to read.
-The main aim of this state is that the location where you have been shot should not be swollen.
-That is if it is swollen more than five millimeters then it is a clear indication of TB infection.
+In this procedure, a small sample of Tuberculin – a purified protein is injected under the patient’s skin.
+If the skin around the site of the injection gets swollen more than five millimeters then it is a clear indication of TB infection.

 Symptoms of Tuberculosis